Chart Color Schemes

 Mount Nelson - Dynnyrne's population is slightly younger than the national pattern

-The median age in Mount Nelson - Dynnyrne is 36 years, which is slightly below Greater Hobart's average of 39 years and also below the Australian median of 38 years.
-Compared to Greater Hobart, Mount Nelson - Dynnyrne has a higher proportion of residents aged 15-24 (18.3%), but fewer residents aged 25-34 (13.9%).
+The median age in Mount Nelson - Dynnyrne is 36 years, which is slightly below Greater Hobart's average of 39 years and also slightly below the Australian median of 38 years.
+Compared to Greater Hobart, Mount Nelson - Dynnyrne has a higher proportion of residents aged 15-24 (18.7%) but fewer residents aged 25-34 (13.6%).
 This concentration of 15-24 year-olds is significantly above the national average of 12.5%.
-Between the 2021 Census and the present, the proportion of residents aged 15 to 24 has increased from 15.3% to 18.3%, while those aged 75 to 84 have risen from 4.3% to 6.2%.
-Conversely, the proportion of residents aged 25 to 34 has decreased from 16.3% to 13.9%, and those aged 65 to 74 have fallen from 11.0% to 9.3%.
-By the year 2041, Mount Nelson - Dynnyrne is projected to experience notable changes in its age distribution.
-Notably, the 45 to 54 age group is expected to grow by 44%, adding 278 people and reaching a total of 907.
-Meanwhile, both the 65 to 74 and 35 to 44 age groups are anticipated to have reduced numbers.
+Between the 2016 and 2021 censuses, the proportion of residents aged 15 to 24 increased from 15.3% to 18.7%, while those aged 75 to 84 rose from 4.3% to 6.6%.
+Conversely, the proportion of residents aged 25 to 34 decreased from 16.3% to 13.6%, and the proportion aged 65 to 74 dropped from 11.0% to 9.0%.
+By 2041, Mount Nelson - Dynnyrne is projected to experience significant changes in its age composition.
+Notably, the 45 to 54 age group is expected to grow by 53%, increasing from 592 people to 907.
+Meanwhile, both the 65 to 74 and 35 to 44 age groups are projected to decrease in number.